secdev/scapy/CONTRIBUTING.md

 -   lambdas must be written using a single argument when using tuples: use `lambda x, y: x + f(y)` instead of `lambda (x, y): x + f(y)`.
 -   use int instead of long
 -   use list comprehension instead of map() and filter()
--   use scapy.modules.six.moves.range instead of xrange and range
--   use scapy.modules.six.itervalues(dict) instead of dict.values() or dict.itervalues()
--   use scapy.modules.six.string_types instead of basestring
 -   `__bool__ = __nonzero__` must be used when declaring `__nonzero__` methods
 -   `__next__ = next` must be used when declaring `next` methods in iterators
 -   `StopIteration` must NOT be used in generators (but it can still be used in iterators)
 -   `io.BytesIO` must be used instead of `StringIO` when using bytes
 -   `__cmp__` must not be used.
--   UserDict should be imported via `six.UserDict`

 ### Code review